He made known to us the mystery of his will according to his good pleasure, which he purposed in Christ…

 Christine Mallouhi in her excellent book, Waging Peace on Islam, makes this significant conclusion:

 The victorious and triumphant Christian life does not conjure up pictures of suffering and death and feelings of abandonment.
 But this was all part of God's victory in Christ.
 If this was the path the Master trod why should it be any different for the servants?
 Jesus cried out "why?" and "where are you?" to God when circumstances were crushing him.
 God is always greater than our understanding of him and there will always be mystery about him that causes us to fall down in awe and worship.
-This mystery, which we want to tidily categorize, keeps causing struggles in our life.
+This mystery, which we want to tidily categorise, keeps causing struggles in our life.
 Every time we get God tidied up like a ball of rubber bands, another end bursts out and the struggle begins over again, until we learn to live in faith with untidy ends.
 If everything is clear then faith is irrelevant.
 We are not called to solve the mystery, but enter it.

 RESPONSE: Today I will value mystery because it enables me to feel God’s love.